leticiatomasio/natours/README.md

 ## Development server

 Run the command `live-server` to start the web page.
 It will automatically reload if you change any original file.

+## Editing SCSS

+If editing .scss files, run `npm run compile:sass` to see the changes on your navigator.